shotgunsoftware/developer.shotgunsoftware.com/docs/zh_CN/quick-answers/developing/create-publishes-via-api.md

 ctx = tk.context_from_path(file_to_publish)

 # alternatively, if the file you are trying to publish is not in a location that is
-# recognized by toolkit, you could create a context directly from a Shotgun entity instead:
+# recognized by toolkit, you could create a context directly from a ShotGrid entity instead:
 ctx = tk.context_from_entity("Shot", 123)
 ctx = tk.context_from_entity("Task", 123)

 # Finally, run the publish command.
 # the third parameter (file.nk) is typically the file name, without a version number.
-# this makes grouping inside of Shotgun easy.
+# this makes grouping inside of ShotGrid easy.
 The last parameter is the version number.
 sgtk.util.register_publish(
   tk,
   ctx,